Fur0rem/StreamGraphAnalysis/README.md

 The different streams are :
 - FullStreamGraph : The entire stream graph, no modifications
 - LinkStream : All nodes are present at all times, and the links are the only thing that changes
-- SnapshotStream : Study the stream graph only on a subset of the interval it is defined on, doesn't change nodes or links present
+- TimeFrameStream : Study the stream graph only on a subset of the interval it is defined on, doesn't change nodes or links present
 - ChunkStream and ChunkStreamSmall : Study the stream graph only on a subset of the interval, subset of the nodes, and subset of the links.
 Note that deleting a node will cause the deletion of all its links.
 ChunkStream is optimised for when you have a lot of nodes and links, and ChunkStreamSmall is optimised for more sparse chunks with a small portion of the nodes and links.

 I plan to add DeltaStreamGraph, to support delta-analysis of the stream graph, and maybe a few others.